 Respect and maturity go hand in hand.
-It’s also a two-way traffic that cements the relationship between teachers and their students.
-Respect doesn’t just apply to teaching alone.
+It’s also two-way traffic that cements the relationship between teachers and their students.
+Respect doesn’t just apply to teach alone.
 It’s also a key quality in other professional fields of work that can greatly impact how you interact with your peers and workmates.

 Back to class, respect is key when it comes to handling your students.
 When combined with patience and maturity, respect allows you to understand the various emotional vicissitudes of your students and offers a way on how to handle them.

 For instance, a teacher is not supposed to threaten or mock his/her students.
 They’re also not supposed to bully or disrespect students in any way simply because they asked a question or failed to solve a complex mathematical concept.